 Neurocritical Care Fellowship (Minnesota)

+Neurological intensive care is one of the newest and fastest-growing specialties in medicine.
 Critical care neurology brings together specially trained physicians and nurses and advanced technology equipment, with a focus on monitoring and treating life-threatening neurological diseases to improve patient outcomes.

-- The management of acute hemorrhagic and ischemic stroke.
+- The management of acute hemorrhagic and ischemic stroke

 - Clinical research related to critical care neurology

 - Teaching in end-of-life care and family communication

 - Comprehensive teaching in neuroimaging of critical neurological illness